backuardo/wordbender/README.md

 - **How it's used**: Fed into tools like ffuf, wfuzz, or dirbuster that test each path on the target server
 - **Example flow**: "api/v1/users" → ffuf → tests "https://target.com/api/v1/users"
 - **Output**: `directory_wordlist.txt`

+### Cloud Resource Wordlists
+- **Purpose**: Generate realistic cloud resource names for enumeration (S3 buckets, storage accounts, etc.)
+- **What it creates**: Cloud provider-compliant resource names using company abbreviations and realistic patterns
+- **How it's used**: Fed into tools like S3Scanner, CloudBrute, or bucket-stream that test for exposed resources
+- **Example flow**: "tesla-backups-prod" → S3Scanner → tests "s3://tesla-backups-prod"
+- **Output**: `cloud_resource_wordlist.txt`

 ## Supported LLM Providers and Models